Ridhwana/rails/guides/source/caching_with_rails.md

 ###### External Dependencies

-If you use a helper method, for example, inside a cached block and you then update that helper, you'll have to bump the cache as well.
-It doesn't really matter how you do it, but the MD5 of the template file must change.
-One recommendation is to simply be explicit in a comment, like:
+Changes outside the template file can also affect the cached output.
+For example, if a cached block calls a helper method, updating that helper will not change the template digest automatically.

+When that happens, update the template in some way so its digest changes too.
+One simple approach is to add or update a comment like this:

 ```html+erb
 <%# Helper Dependency Updated: Jul 28, 2015 at 7pm %>